 There are a number of defences to this offence, including if the prohibited drugs are found in a shared environment and the Prosecution cannot prove the exclusive possession.

 The below table highlights the quantity classifications for some commonly used drugs:

 |Large Commercial||1 kg||500 g||500 g||1 kg||100 g||10 kg|

-There is also an alternative available to Police to issue a penalty notice (commonly known as on-the-spot fine), per section 333 of the Criminal Procedure Act 1986 (NSW).
+There is also an alternative available to the Police to issue a penalty notice (commonly known as an on-the-spot fine), per section 333 of the Criminal Procedure Act 1986 (NSW).
 ‘Penalty Notice Offences’ are outlined in Schedule 4 of the Criminal Procedure Regulation 2017 (NSW), of which ‘possession of a drug’ per section 10 of the Drug Misuse and Trafficking Act is.
 This may apply provided the prohibited drug in possession is not cannabis leaf and:

 However, it is important to note that although the police ‘can’ issue a penalty notice, they do not have to – it is solely at their discretion.

 Cannabis Cautioning Scheme